leszko/hazelcast-platform-installer/README.md

 	java -jar hazelcast-platform-installer-<version>.jar

-It will extract all files needed for the offline OpenShift installation.
+It will extract all files needed for the offline Hazelcast Enterprise (and Hazelcast Jet Enterprise) installation on the OpenShift environment.
 Please check `INSTALLATION_GUIDE.md` for the detailed instructions.

 ## Testing with Docker Desktop